• Skip to primary navigation

 skillet full of Gluten-Free Cornbread Stuffing with Chestnuts, Leeks, and Chanterelles

 Stuffing was something to which I never gave much thought.
-I don't even recall its presence during childhood Thanksgiving meals (though to be fair, the meal was always just a blind rush for pumpkin pie and cinnamon ice cream).
+I don't even recall its presence during childhood Thanksgiving meals (though to be fair, the meal was always just a blind rush for classic pumpkin pie and cinnamon ice cream).

 veg on tray

 Today, my family's Thanksgiving gatherings are not unlike a Woody Allen film.
 In attendance are often my mom, my dad, my dad's wife, my half sister and brother, their mom, her wife, my cousin and her family, and a smattering of nieces and nephews.
 Did I mention that most of the adults are therapists?
-Things can get a bit neurotic at times, but the fantastic vittles (and copious amounts of wine) help.
+Things can get a bit neurotic at times, but the fantastic victuals (and copious amounts of wine) help.

 chopped leeks on board